Sultan2015/MachineLearningAssignment/learning.md

 ## The final value used for the model was cp = 0.03996962.
 ```

-If we look at confusion matrices, we can see a lot of errors.
+If we look at confusion matrices, we can see a lot of errors, both in-sample and out-of-sample.
 Moreover, the method does not identify class "D" at all.

 ```r